-A: Do not without first consulting with RPM's or your company's legal department.
+A: Most likely not.
+Consult with RPM's or your company's legal department before attempting to use the formulas.
 Those formulas are part of the company's intellectual property.
-Taking them could potentially lead to civil penalties and may constitute criminal violations for theft of trade secrets in some jurisdictions.
+Taking them could potentially lead to civil penalties and would likely constitute criminal violations for theft of trade secrets in some jurisdictions.